dmcg/minutest/docs/README.md

     }
 }

-// Now tests can invoke the function to verify the contract in a context
+// Now tests can supply the fixture and invoke the function to verify the contract.

 class ArrayListTests : JupiterTests {

     override val tests = context<MutableCollection<String>> {
+        fixture {
+            ArrayList()
+        }

-        behavesAsMutableCollection("ArrayList") { ArrayList() }
+        behavesAsMutableCollection("ArrayList")
     }
 }